xiuqiao/KoalaAdDemoApp/README_EN.md

 </activity>
 ```

-If you need to use the Koala interstitial ads, you need to add
+If you need to use the Koala interstitial ads, you should add
 ```java
 <activity
 android:name="com.xinmei.adsdk.nativeads.NativeInterstitialAdActivity"